 THIS IS NOT A HISTORICAL RECORD.
 AS PER TRUMPIAN LOGIC, NO APOLOGIES MADE FOR ERRORS, EXAGGERATION, OMISSIONS, BAD TASTE OR MISREPRESENTATIONS.

 Take a completely inexperienced 20 something year old.
 Don’t just throw them to the lions but first make sure the lions are in a den of iniquity (eg Parliament House, Canberra).
-The goal you give them should be somewhere past the lions, over a bed of nails and a few burning coals.
+The aim of the exercise should require them to achieve a goal that should be somewhere beyond the lions and additionally require them to walk over a bed of nails and a few burning coals.

 Then make sure your chosen one comes un-armed and ill-equipped except, perhaps, with an unjustifiable over-estimation of their own abilities and worth.
 If they survive that experience then they probably have some worth to the organisation.
 Hence my summons.